Abdur Rahim (footballer): Club career

-He started playing for local club Dhaka Sporting and later played in the First Division for Dhaka Wanderers, while still being a ninth grade student at St. Gregory's High School.
-With the Wanderers he won the league title in both 1950 and 1951, before moving to Fire Service SC in 1952.
+He started playing for local club Dhaka Sporting and later played in the First Division for Dhaka Wanderers, as a ninth grader student at St. Gregory's High School.
+With the Wanderers he won the league title in 1950, before moving to Fire Service AC in 1951.
 He later played in the Calcutta Football League with Mohammedan SC and East Bengal.
 He scored a brace on his debut for Kolkata Mohammedan against Kalighat FC.
-In 1953, he returned to Dhaka Wanderers, winning the First Division title for four straight seasons from 1953 to 1956.
+In 1953, he returned to Dhaka Wanderers, winning the First Division title for four straight seasons from 1952 to 1956.
+Rahim also took part in the National Championship with East Pakistan in both 1953 and 1955.
 He was forced to retire after suffering a serious leg injury against East Pakistan Press during a league fixture in 1956.

 International career

 Pakistan national team in 1955, with Rahim (fourth from middle left).

+On 14 December 1955, Rahim represented East Pakistan in an exhibition match against the Pakistan national team.
+His team were defeated 1–3.

-His performances with the club earned him a call up to the Pakistan national team for the 1955 Asian Quadrangular Football Tournament.
-Although he did not make an appearance during the tournament, he made his debut during a friendly against India the same month, setting up a goal for his East Pakistani teammate Tajul Islam Manna.
-Rahim also took part in the Pakistan National Championship with East Pakistan in both 1953 and 1955.
+His performances that year earned him a call up to the Pakistan national team for the 1955 Asian Quadrangular Football Tournament held in Dhaka.
+Although he did not make an appearance during the tournament, he made his debut in a friendly against the India later that month, coming on as a substitute for Masood Fakhri and setting up a goal for his East Pakistani teammate, Tajul Islam Manna.